brylie/degrees-of-open/outwardly-open/open-source.md

 ### Strong copyleft license

-Among the OSI and FSF approved licenses, a few offer stronger protections.
+Among the OSI and FSF approved licenses, a few offer [stronger protections](https://en.wikipedia.org/wiki/Copyleft#Strong_and_weak_copyleft).
 These licenses, while sometimes controvertial are intended to preserve access to source code for people, in a similar way to how public parks and natural lands are preserved for the common good.
-These licenses include:

-* GNU GPL
-* GNU AGPL

 ## Features